IDCubed/oms-inside/PLUGIN-AUTHORING.md

 slides in from left.
 user clicks plugins button
 user sees two tabs at top - installed and available.
-Default is available. user sees dropdown for plugin types: insights, holons, algorithms, challenges app compare's plugin's required data source identifiers to holon's available data source identifiers plugins that require data from source ids not in the users's data store, are greyed out Add New Plugin Type
+Default is available. user sees dropdown for plugin types: insights, peoples, algorithms, challenges app compare's plugin's required data source identifiers to people's available data source identifiers plugins that require data from source ids not in the users's data store, are greyed out Add New Plugin Type
 Click on an installed Insight
 Click on an installed Form
 Click on an installed Challenge
-Click on an installed Holon
+Click on an installed People
 Click on an installed Algorithm
 Click on a market Insight
 Click on a market Form
 Click on a market Challenge
-Click on a market Holon
+Click on a market People
 Click on a market Algorithm

 Plugins may define data sources, and read other data sources